misener/GRTTWaK-website/support.md

 ## No pressure

 Patronage is completely optional.
 If you'd rather not, or just aren't in a place where you can support the show financially, no worries and no weirdness.
 Honest.
 But if you care about GRTTWaK and want to support it, consider becoming a patron today.

+## Thank you!

+*Grownups Read Things They Wrote as Kids* has always been a grassroots, word-of-mouth kind of thing, and the very fact that you're reading these words means a *lot.* If you're considering becoming a patron, thank you.
+We couldn't do GRTTWaK without you.

 ***